Planet of the Apes: Dawn of the Planet of the Apes (2014)

 Producers Peter Chernin and Dylan Clark started planning the film eventually titled Dawn of the Planet of the Apes just after Rise's release in 2011.
-Fox allocated a budget of $170 million.
+Fox allocated a budget of $40 million, although the ultimate budget increased to $170 million.
 Rick Jaffa and Amanda Silver returned to pen the script and produce and the studio quickly signed Andy Serkis to reprise his role as Caesar.
 Director Rupert Wyatt withdrew from the project due to production and scheduling issues and was replaced by Matt Reeves.

-Set 10 years after Rise, the film establishes that the "simian flu", a side effect of the drug that enhanced the apes' intelligence, has killed most humans.
+Set 10 years after Rise, the film establishes that the Simian Flu, a side effect of the drug that enhanced the apes' intelligence, has killed most humans.
 Caesar struggles to maintain peace as his ape community is drawn into violent clashes with nearby human survivors.
 Weta Digital again provided special effects work, which combined practical sets, digitally manipulated backgrounds and performance capture ape characters.
 The lead human characters were played by Jason Clarke, as Malcolm; Keri Russell, as Ellie; and Gary Oldman, as Dreyfus.
 Released on July 11, 2014, the film was very well received by critics, who found it a strong follow-up to Rise and lauded the combination of an engaging script with impressive special effects.
 It also performed very strongly at the box office, taking in $711 million in worldwide grosses.
 Its special effects received several honors, including three Visual Effects Society Awards and an Oscar nomination at the 87th Academy Awards.